-Ostannya Barykada is widely known among locals but its presence is far from advertised.
-Every year thousands of visitors frequent Kiev’s Independence Square, though very few of them know of the secret that lies beneath the concrete.
+Ostannya Barykada (Last Barricade in English) is widely known among locals in Kyiv (Kiev, Ukraine) but its presence is far from advertised.
+Every year thousands of visitors frequent the city’s Independence Square, though very few of them know about the secret restaurant that lies beneath the concrete.

 For one who doesn’t know, the only hint that you might get of the nationalistic eatery underground is through the glass panels next to St. Micheal’s archway.
 Even if you are fortunate enough to catch a glimpse of the waiters underneath you, it will take much more than luck to fathom out the clues in order to gain entry.

-For those who have had their curiosity piqued, read on to discover how to gain admission into Kiev’s most mysterious restaurant.
+For those who have had their curiosity piqued, read on to discover how to gain admission into Kyiv’s most mysterious bar and restaurant.

 Firstly, you must make your way into the Globus shopping mall which can be found under a glass igloo in Independence Square.
 Once you’re in, head into the lift and press the button marked ‘OB’.
 This will take you down to a rather small but charming gift shop.
 All items in this gift shop are made in Ukraine using materials produced in the country, just in case you were wondering…

 You will notice that there is a battered sticker in the lift featuring a QR code, it is a little scratchy but still worked during my visit.
 If this code appears too badly worn, never fear.
 There is another larger QR code at the back of the gift shop.
 Once you scan this code using your smartphone, two words will pop up on the screen.
 This is the password that you will need to give the person sitting behind the desk.